Appforge-lab/Vise.css/README.md

 - **Minimalism**

-  Vise is meant to be minimal while offering the basic features to build a consistent user experience.
+  Vise is meant to be minimal while offering necessary facilities to build a consistent user experience.
 With around 30kb of size, Vise is one of the most lightweight frameworks.
 Based on a simple naming convention and a powerful grid system, it forms a reliable starting point for your project.

 ## Samples
 - [Vise with Bootstrap](http://cssdeck.com/labs/kmeopejy)